aweed1/a11ygator-html-standard/readme.md

     "lastmodified": "number",
     // The content of the book.
 This should be in HTML format, but stringified.
     "content": "string"
+    // The remediation level of the document.
+    "remediationlevel": "string"
 }
 ```